Category Archives: LEGO

 The Brothers Brick is funded by our readers and the community.
 Articles may include affiliate links, and when you purchase products from those links, TBB may earn a commission that helps support the site.

-In addition to the amazing LEGO models created by builders all over the world, The Brothers Brick brings you the best of LEGO news and reviews.
-This is our weekly Brick Report for the fourth week of April 2021.
+In addition to the amazing LEGO models created by builders all over the world, The Brothers Brick brings you the best LEGO news and reviews.
+This is our weekly Brick Report for the final week of May 2021.

 The Brothers Brick is funded by our readers and the community.
 Articles may include affiliate links, and when you purchase products from those links, TBB may earn a commission that helps support the site.